 Even with a huge appetite for risk, surely in this digital, information rich, social media sharing world, we can reduce the fear of getting it wrong?

-BUT who’s to say who/what is right or wrong…maybe the mechanic left the filter for a reason and the stylist was just trying to put-down their predescissor (sorry) and become the artist of choice.
+BUT who’s to say who/what is right or wrong… Maybe the mechanic left the filter for a reason.
+Or the stylist was just trying to put-down their predescissor (sorry) and become the artist of choice.

 During a recent EFQM Excellence Model discussion, my colleague asked a manufacturer if they had discussed best practice with, or benchmarked themselves against their neighbours (on an industrial estate).